Yaqck/https-github.com-geraldoahnert-comboclean/README.md

 <br>

 <h2>About</h2>
-<p>Use comboclean to make it easy to use email and passwords, from big combolists, in your script.
-Example: bruteforce.</p>
+<p>Use comboclean to make it easy to use email and passwords, from big combolists, in your script.</p>

 <h2>Install</h2>